 Complications of maxillomandibular asymmetry

 Maxillomandibular asymmetry can affect the patient’s life.
 Patients with this malocclusion have difficulty in eating, breathing, sleeping, and speaking.
-The movements of jaws may also be painful and annoying.
+The movements of the jaws may additionally cause annoyance.
 Children with maxillomandibular asymmetry feel less comfortable than their peers and may be less interested in eating and chewing foods.
-Orthodontics can treat all these disorders by correcting the position of jaws.
+Orthodontics can treat all these disorders by correcting the position of the jaws.

 What are the ultimate effects of orthodontics on jaws?